weronikaabednarz/Forest-Fire-Simulation/README.md

 The project is a simulation of a forest fire using the 2D cellular automaton method, and includes:
 - dropping a bomb using "space", extinguishing the fire with belts using the keys from 1 to 0,
-- cell states:  "tree" - green, "burning tree" - red, "burnt tree" - black, "earth" brown,
+- cell states:  "water" - blue, "tree" - green, "burning tree" - red, "burnt tree" - black, "earth" brown,
 - transition rules:
 tree -> burning tree with probability p if it has a burning tree as a neighbour, with analogously calculated probability: burning tree -> burnt tree, burnt tree -> ground, ground -> regrown trees,
 - visualisation of simulation results.